본문 바로가기

 Triple Burden of Low Birth Rate, Sluggish Growth, and Weak Yen

 Last year, South Korea's per capita Gross Domestic Product (GDP) surpassed Japan's, further widening the gap between the two countries.
-Japanese media offered a self-deprecating assessment, stating that Japan had fallen behind not only South Korea, but also Spain and Slovenia.
-This outcome is analyzed as the result of several factors: the entrenched weakness of the Japanese yen, the decline in competitiveness of Japanese companies, and the combined effects of low birth rates and an aging population.
+Japanese media offered a self-deprecating assessment, stating that Japan had fallen behind not only South Korea but also Spain and Slovenia.
+Analysts attribute this to a combination of the entrenched weak yen phenomenon, the decline in Japanese corporate competitiveness, and the country's low birth rate and aging population.

 "South Korea Is Becoming Increasingly Distant"...
 Japan Shocked by Widening Per Capita GDP Gap Last year, South Korea's per capita Gross Domestic Product (GDP) surpassed Japan's, further widening the gap between the two countries.
 Getty Images

-However, the per capita GDP gap between South Korea and Japan widened from $445 (about 659,000 won) in the previous year to $2,454 (about 3.639 million won) last year.
-During the same period, the difference in rankings also increased from one place to three places.
+However, the per capita GDP gap between South Korea and Japan widened from $445 (about 659,000 won) in the previous year to $2,454 (about 3,639,000 won) last year.
+During the same period, the difference in their rankings also grew from one place to three places.

 "South Korea Is Becoming Increasingly Distant"...
 Japan Shocked by Widening Per Capita GDP Gap President Lee Jae-myung held an informal brief meeting with Japanese Prime Minister Sanae Takaichi at the Nasrec Expo Centre in Johannesburg, South Africa, where the Group of Twenty (G20) summit took place on the 23rd of last month (local time).
 Photo by Yonhap News Agency

-Japanese Media: "Japan Falls Behind Not Only South Korea, But Also Spain and Slovenia"
+Japanese Media: "Falling Behind Not Only South Korea, but Also Spain and Slovenia"

-Kyodo News attributed the decline in Japan's per capita GDP to "the combination of a low birth rate, an aging population, chronic low growth, and a weak yen," and reported that "Japan has now fallen behind not only South Korea, but also Spain and Slovenia."
+Kyodo News cited "the combination of a low birth rate, an aging population, chronic low growth, and the weak yen" as reasons for the decline in Japan's per capita GDP, reporting that "Japan has fallen behind not only South Korea but also Spain and Slovenia."

-In particular, the weak yen is cited as a direct factor dragging down per capita GDP when calculated in US dollars.
-Even though the Bank of Japan (BOJ) raised its policy interest rate to 0.75% on the 19th, the market viewed further tightening signals as weak.
-As a result, the yen-dollar exchange rate rose again to the 157-yen range (indicating a weaker yen), and there is even talk of a possible return to the 160-yen range.
+In particular, the weak yen has been identified as a direct factor dragging down per capita GDP when calculated in U.S. dollar terms.
+Although the Bank of Japan (BOJ) raised its benchmark interest rate to 0.75% on the 19th, the market viewed the signal for further tightening as weak.
+As a result, the yen-dollar exchange rate rose again to the 157-yen range (indicating a depreciation of the yen), and the possibility of the rate returning to the 160-yen range is also being discussed.

 "South Korea Is Becoming Increasingly Distant"...
 Japan Shocked by Widening Per Capita GDP Gap An employee is organizing Japanese yen at the Hana Bank Counterfeit Response Center in Jung-gu, Seoul.